 Apple and Brie Omelette

-Sweet, crisp apple and slightly sour brie cheese are an irresistable pair.
-Here, they top a a thin, crepe-like omelette made in the French style.
+Sweet, crisp apple and slightly sour brie cheese are an irresistable pair, particularly in a thin, crepe-like omelette.

 Yield: makes ONE OMELETTE

 - black pepper